rveciana/BasemapTutorial/docs/projections.rst

 The map has now an equidistant projection centered at longitude = 10 and laitude = 50, which is over Europe.
 Some projections require more parameters, described in `each projection page at the manual <http://matplotlib.org/basemap/users/mapsetup.html>`_.

+.. _extension:

 Extension
 ---------

 All the examples until now take the whole globe.
 Drawing only a region can be done either passing a bounding box or the center of the map and the map size.
 The official docs say that both methods can be used most of the times, but there are many exceptions.

+.. note:: Using cyl, merc, mill, cea and gall projections, the corners are assumed to be -180, -90, 180, 90 (all the globe) by default if they are not set.
+The other projection need the extension to be set by ont of the three methods.

 Passing the bounding box
 ^^^^^^^^^^^^^^^^^^^^^^^^